 Countermeasures and Shortcomings Some of the attacks discussed above are already mitigated by browser vendors.
-For instance, for the CSS:visited style check, all the corresponding browser functions (e.g., getComputedStyle and querySelector) have been modified to always return that the user has never visited the link [31].
+For instance, for the CSS:visited style check, all the corresponding browser functions (e.g., getComputedStyle and querySelector) have been modified to always return that the user has never visited the link [40].
 Despite these mitigations, recent work has shown that the attack is still possible using new features available in modern browsers.
-However, several possible defenses exist to avoid the problem, such as the ones proposed by Smith et al. [41].
-In fact, one of these new techniques has already been blocked in recent versions of Google Chrome [20].
+However, several possible defenses exist to avoid the problem, such as the ones proposed by Smith et al. [59].
+In fact, one of these new techniques has already been blocked in Google Chrome [23].